 The marine and estuarine recreational charter fishing boat sector provides a unique service and enhances the fishing opportunities of recreational anglers.
 It provides fishing expertise and well-equipped boats to enable recreational anglers to maximise their fishing success across a range of fishing types and species, and to access areas not normally available to them.

-Recent studies, which includes the analysis of voluntary logbook data, have shown that the charter fishing boat sector involves hundreds of boats, catering to tens of thousands of anglers, with the potential to take large numbers of fish and to have a significant impact on fish stocks.
+Recent studies, which includes the analysis of logbook data, have shown that the charter fishing boat sector involves hundreds of boats, catering to tens of thousands of anglers, with the potential to take large numbers of fish and to have a significant impact on fish stocks.

 Recreational charter fishing boat operators derive a profit from the use of fishery resources and significantly enhance the catch of recreational anglers by hiring out their knowledge and equipment to recreational fishers.